-Of the individuals currently enrolled in the MO MFP project, a total of 62 persons were reinstitutionalized from July to December 2015.
-Of these, 52 MFP participants required a reinstitutionalization of 30 days or less: 36 were Physically Disabled target group, 11 were Aged and 5 were in the DD group.
-For this reporting period 3 persons in the Aged group and 4 individuals in the Physically Disabled group required a re-institutionalization greater than 30 days.
-One individual in the Aged group, one in the DD group and one in the PD group were reinstitutionalized with a length of stay as yet unknown.
-The majority of persons, who chose or had to return to an institutionalized setting, either did so for health related issues that did not allow them to remain in the community or because they had Medicaid spend-down problems.
+Of the individuals currently enrolled in the MO MFP project, a total of 104 persons were reinstitutionalized from July to December 2016.
+Of these, 89 MFP participants required a reinstitutionalization of 30 days or less: 60 were Physically Disabled target group, 23 were Aged and 6 were in the DD group.
+For this reporting period 1 person in the Aged group and 6 individuals in the Physically Disabled group required a re-institutionalization greater than 30 days.
+2 individuals in the Aged group, 2 in the DD group and 4 persons in the PD group were reinstitutionalized with a length of stay as yet unknown.
+The majority of persons, who chose or had to return to an institutionalized setting, did so for health-related issues that did not allow them to remain in the community or because they had Medicaid spend-down problems.